sanger/limber/docs/pipeline_patterns.md

 It allows the user to flexibly create pool tubes.
 An SSR can then submit the pool tube for sequencing.
 Or the user can select 'request additional sequencing' on the tube in Sequencescape.

+For example, the custom pool tube from the Duplex Seq pipeline:

 ```yaml
 LDS Custom Pool:
   :asset_type: tube